Unosquare-CoE-JavaScript/sebastian-rodriguez/1_7_course-design-patterns-in-javascript/README.md

 - A constructor can choose what to return; we can keep returning same instance
 - Monostate: many instances, shared data
 - Directly depending on the Singleton is a bad idea; introduce a dependency instead

+## Adapter

+Getting the interface you want from the interface you have

+### Adapter Definition

+A contruct which adapts an existing interface X to conform to the required interface Y

+### Adapter Summary

+- Implementing an Adapter is easy
+- Determine the API you have and the API you need
+- Create a component which aggregates (has a reference to, ...) the adaptee
+- Intermediate representations can pile up: use caching and other optimizations